-A registrant who wishes to return to an active class of registration after being in the non-practising or retired class of registration, must provide the CVBC with the appropriate notarized change in class of registration form (Application Form), any required supporting documentation and information (including the CE Declaration & Bylaw Review Commitment Form), and the applicable fees for the class change as described below.
+A registrant who wishes to return to an active class of registration after being in the non-practising or retired class of registration for less than 3 years, must provide the CVBC with the following:

 Surname changes for the purpose of the CVBC register and the online registry are governed by the CVBC bylaws, Part 2 – Registration, s.
 2.43 (3), Change of address and contact information: “Upon request and the provision of proof of Canadian federal or provincial government-issued identification, the registrar may change the registrant’s name on the College’s register.”

 Suitable proof includes government-issued photographic identification, such as a BC Driver’s License and Service Card or a Canadian Passport that bears the new surname.
 Supporting evidence of the change from the previous name to the new name may be required (for example, divorce papers filed in court, a marriage certificate, etc).